tanayvasishtha/synthra-labs/README.md

 ## 📬 Contact

-Connect with us on [LinkedIn](https://www.linkedin.com/company/synthralabs) or email us at info@synthralabs.in.
+Connect with us on [LinkedIn](https://www.linkedin.com/company/synthra-labs/) or email us at synthralabs.official@gmail.com

 ---